tdammers/ghc-wiki/newcomers-tutorial.md

 ## Installing Prerequisites

-GHC builds on a plethora of platforms; check [Setting up your system for building GHC](building/preparation) for detailed instructions for your platform of choice.
+GHC builds many platforms; check [Setting up your system for building GHC](building/preparation) for detailed instructions for your platform of choice.

-A minimal list of prerequisites:
+To build GHC, you'll need both a fairly regular set of build tools as well as a Haskell toolchain.
+The standard tools are:

 - **git**
-- **a typical build toolchain**: autoconf, automake, libtool, make, gcc, g++
+- **a standard build toolchain**: autoconf, automake, libtool, make, gcc, g++
 - **python3**
 - **libtinfo**
 - **libgmp**
 - **ncurses**
 - **xz-utils**

 Install these as usual.
-You will need the development packages for any system libraries (typically named `something-dev` on a Unix-like OS distribution).
+You will need the development packages for system libraries (usually named like `git-dev`, `python3-dev`, etc. on Unix-like OS distributions).

-And a Haskell toolchain:
+The Haskell toolchain has:

 - **GHC**; you need a reasonably new version, we recommend the latest stable release, which you can find via the [GHC homepage](https://www.haskell.org/ghc/).
 - **Cabal**; either install through your distro, and then upgrade with `cabal install cabal-install`, or follow the steps to install manually outlined on [Cabal's Hackage Page](https://hackage.haskell.org/package/cabal-install)
-- **Alex** and **Happy**; use Cabal to install these.
+- **Alex** and **Happy**; use `cabal install alex` and `cabal install happy` to install these.

 For building documentation, you will also need the following, though you may opt to skip this part for the time being.